AndrewRadev/libmarks/README.md

 ## Setup

 To get this working for a development machine, you need a working ruby setup.
-Having that, it should be enough to:
+Having that, it should be enough to run:

 ```
-bundle install
-bundle exec rake db:migrate
-cp config/secrets.yml.example config/secrets.yml
+bin/setup
 ```

 To start the server, simply execute: